AztecProtocol/docs/docs/how-aztec-works/aztec-connect/technical-intro.md

     this will always be set
   @param AztecAsset outputAssetB a struct detailing an optional second output asset
   @param uint256 interactionNonce
-  @param uint64 auxData other data to be passed into the bridge contract (slippage / nftID etc)
+  @param uint64 auxData other data to be passed into the connector contract (slippage / nftID etc)
   @return uint256 outputValueA the return value of output asset A
   @return uint256 outputValueB optional return value of output asset B
   @dev this function should have a modifier on it to ensure